 Most notably a large herd of African Buffalo that are known for living on Sedudu Island.
 Sedudu Island is the infamous island situated between Botswana and Namibia.
 After territorial dispute at The Hague in the Netherlands, it was decided that the island belongs to Botswana in 1999.

 It’s worth noting that the Queen is more of a houseboat, not a cruise ship.
-Her very shallow hull makes it so she can only navigate a few kilometers up and down the Chobe river.
+Her very shallow hull makes it so she can only navigate a few kilometers up and down the Chobe River.
 However, her fleet of tender boats allows for visitors to explore the smaller channels of the Chobe flood plain at speed.

 With beer and wine inclusive onboard we grabbed ourselves some sundowners and took in the views from the top deck.
 We hung out with the other guests talking about our journeys in Africa and enjoying the pool on the front deck.
 The views from up top were absolutely fantastic.

 As we moved along the banks of the Chobe river plain we saw Red Lechwe, Hippos, Crocodiles, and Fish Eagles.
 It became a regular occurrence to hear the call of a fish eagle while on the Chobe.
-A call we’re still very fond of and miss everyday we don’t hear.
+A call we’re still very fond of and miss every day we don’t hear.
 (Listen to it here).

-Experiences To Have on Southern African Rivers
+Experiences To Have on The Zambezi Queen

-While on board the Zambezi Queen Collection we were able to try out several activities on the Chobe River.
-With a river full of wildlife and a world renowned game park on the banks there was no shortage of things to do.
+While onboard the Zambezi Queen Collection we were able to try out several activities on the Chobe River.
+With a river full of wildlife and a world-renowned game park on the banks, there was no shortage of things to do.

 The tigerfish is more or less the meanest looking trout you’ve ever seen.
 The fish themselves are one of the biggest predators in African lakes and rivers, asides from crocodiles.
 They have massive teeth and have taken many an angler’s fingers.